 Threw away the right man."

-moment.
-"What if she wasn't in love with him?"
+trying to figure out if he was lying.
+"What if she wasn't in love with

 He called to her from the bedroom.